 Alternate Job Titles: Employee Communications Manager, Manager of Employee Communications

-The annual salary for someone with the job title Employee Communications Manager may vary depending on a number of factors including industry, company size, location, years of experience and level of education.
+How much does a Employee Communications Manager make?
+The median annual Employee Communications Manager salary is $96,558, as of July 29, 2016, with a range usually between $84,705-$111,307, however this can vary widely depending on a variety of factors.
 Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of annual salaries for people with the job title Employee Communications Manager in the United States.

 This chart describes the expected percentage of people who perform the job of Employee Communications Manager in the United States that make less than that annual salary.
-For example the median expected annualy pay for a typical Employee Communications Manager in the United States is $90,088 so 50% of the people who perform the job of Accountant I in the United Sates are expected to make less than $90,088.
+For example the median expected annual pay for a typical Employee Communications Manager in the United States is $96,558, so 50% of the people who perform the job of Employee Communications Manager in the United States are expected to make less than $96,558.